Lotiq/DPM8600/README.md

 ```cpp
 int begin(HardwareSerial Serial, int8_t maxRetry = 3);
 ```
 Initializes the power converter.
 Required upon starting up.
-Serial has to be initiated with the correct **baud rate** of the power converter (Default is 9600).
+Serial **has to be initiated beforehand** with the correct **baud rate** of the power converter (Default is 9600).
+Check out the example code if confused.

 * Serial - pass a reference for a hardware serial.
 * maxRetry - maximum number of retries if the connection fails.
 Default = 3